 This bizarre rumour still gets flung around occasionally… Based on this image:

 I can see where people are coming from.
 It does look like a sixth toe!
-But the sand on her foot, lighting and composition of the photo are what is creating this illusion.
+But the sand on her foot, lighting and composition of the photo is what is creating this illusion.
 However, it doesn’t take much time to have a look at some other photos to see that, no, Marilyn did not have six toes on her left foot (or right for that matter!)

 3. DID NOT KEEP A SECRET RED DIARY FULL OF INFORMATION ABOUT THE KENNEDYS AND GOVERNMENT SECRETS